mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial4/README.md

 * *mapbox.high-contrast*: Stamen Design high Contrast Map
 * *mapbox.landsat-live*: LANDSAT Imagery

+* **Baselayer**
+A `baselayer` often refers to the map style that you designed in [Mapbox Studio Classic](https://www.mapbox.com/help/define-mapbox-studio-classic/) or the [Mapbox classic styles](https://www.mapbox.com/maps/).
+The baselayer provides geographic context and serves as a starting point for your map.

+* **Layers**
+`Layers` are used in GL styles to add styling rules to specific subsets of data.
+Layers contain both a reference to the data for which they’re defining a style as well as the styling rules to be applied.

 ##### 03. MAPBOX_Classic: Design Informal Settlement Map

 ##### 04. MAPBOX_Studio: Design Neighborhood Map